thbar/kiba-ruby-benchmarks/truffleruby.md

 ### Attempt to get this running on TruffleRuby

+First I wondered what is the fastest TruffleRuby available today?
+I'm not sure to understand what exactly is SubstrateVM, how do you install it, how it is related to GraalVM etc or not.

+Ultimately I just picked the first installable version I could find.

 * https://github.com/oracle/truffleruby#getting-started) encourages me to try out TruffleRuby via GraalVM.
 * http://www.oracle.com/technetwork/oracle-labs/program-languages/ let me download the Mac tgz after login in with Oracle account.